da2so/da2so.github.io/_posts/2021-01-24-Knowledge_Distillation_via_Softmax_Regression_Representation_Learning.md

 ---

 ## 1. Introduction
-**Knowlege Distillation:** Dealing with the problem of training a smaller model (Student) from a high capacity source model (Teacher) so as to retain most of its performance.
+**Knowledge Distillation:** Dealing with the problem of training a smaller model (Student) from a high capacity source model (Teacher) so as to retain most of its performance.
 {: .box-note}